JaidenAshmore/java-dynamic-sqs-listener/doc/documentation.md

         writing right?
         1. [How to Start/Stop Queue Listeners](how-to-guides/spring/spring-how-to-start-stop-queue-listeners.md): guide for starting and stopping the processing of messages for specific queue listeners
-    1. [How to Connect to an AWS SQS Queue](how-to-guides/how-to-connect-to-aws-sqs-queue.md): necessary for actually using this framework in live environments
+        1. [How to connect to multiple AWS Accounts](how-to-guides/spring/spring-how-to-connect-to-multiple-aws-accounts.md): guide for listening to queues across multiple AWS Accounts
 1. Local Development:
     1. [Setting up IntelliJ](local-development/setting-up-intellij.md): steps for setting IntelliJ up for development, e.g. configuring checkstyle, Lombok, etc